catalyst-cloud/catalystcloud-docs/source/tutorials/images/deploying-a-turnkey-image.rst

 Deploy the turnkey image
 ************************

-Now that you have a local version of the ``Turnkey Linux`` image hosted on the Catalyst Cloud, you can use this to create your new instance.
+Now that you have a local version of the ``Turnkey Linux`` image hosted on Catalyst Cloud, you can use this to create your new instance.
 Once again you will do this using the command line tools, and pass in parameters using environment variables.